mansueto-institute/kblock-analysis/ReadMe.md

 ### Block complexity aggregation and visualization:

 * [complexity-analysis.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/complexity-analysis.R) aggregates the block level data and generates several visualizations used in the analysis.
-* [aggregation_func.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/aggregation_func.R) is a function to facilitate aggregation from the the block level to higher geographic scales.
+The script uses [aggregation_func.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/aggregation_func.R) to facilitate aggregation from the the block level to higher geographic scales.
 * This script will automatically download several GB of block level data and add it to folders within the top level of the repo.
 The data is available at this website: [millionneighborhoods.africa](https://www.millionneighborhoods.africa/download).

 ### Demographic and Health Survey (DHS) statistical analysis: